RecordsKeeper/multichain/docs/source/miningmac.rst

 ================================================
-Mining Guide for Recordskeeper Blockchain on Mac
+Mining Guide for RecordsKeeper Blockchain on Mac
 ================================================

-The following document helps the users to intiate mining for RecordsKeeper Blockchain over Mac Operating system.
-All the commands and process displayed in this document is tested and created over Mac OS X 10.12 and above.
-The detailed overview to start mining for RecordsKeeper Blockchain is as follows:
+The following document helps the users to initiate mining the RecordsKeeper blockchain on a Mac operating system.
+All the commands and processes displayed in this document have been tested and created on Mac OS X 10.12 and above.
+The detailed overview to start mining for RecordsKeeper blockchain is as follows:

 * :ref:`mac-systemrequirements`
 * :ref:`mac-installingrk`